weder96/aws-certification-learning/module-7/README.md

 |EBS Multi-attach |Supported |Not Supported |Not Supported |Not Supported|

+### Features

-EBS volume data persists regardless of the lifetime of the instance.
+- EBS volume data persists regardless of the **lifetime of the instance**.

-EBS volumes do not need to be attached to an instance.
+- EBS volumes **do not need to be attached** to an instance.

-You can attach multiple EBS volumes to an instance.
+- You can **attach multiple EBS volumes to an instance**.

-You cannot attach an EBS volume to multiple instances (use Elastic File Store instead).
+- You **cannot** attach an EBS volume **to multiple instances** **(use Elastic File Store instead)**.

-EBS volumes must be in the same AZ as the instances to which they are attached.
+- EBS volumes must be in the same AZ as the instances to which they are attached.

-Termination protection is off by default and must be manually enabled (keeps volume/data when instance is terminated).
+- Termination protection is off by default and must be manually enabled (keeps volume/data when instance is terminated).

-EBS root volumes are deleted on shutdown by default.
+- EBS root volumes are deleted on shutdown by default.

-Extra non-boot volumes are not deleted on shutdown by default.
+- Extra non-boot volumes are not deleted on shutdown by default.

-The behavior can be changed by changing the “DeleteOnTermination” attribute.
+- The behavior can be changed by changing the “DeleteOnTermination” attribute.

-EBS Snapshots:
+- An EBS (Elastic Block Store) Volume is a network drive you can attach to your instances while they run
+- It allows your instances to persist data, even after their termination
+- They can only be mounted to one instance at a time (at the CCP level)
+- They are bound to a specific availability zone
+- Analogy: Think of them as a “network USB stick”
+- Free tier: 30 GB of free EBS storage of type General Purpose (SSD) or Magnetic per month
+- It’s a network drive (i.e. not a physical drive)
+    - It uses the network to communicate the instance, which means there might be a bit of latency
+    - It can be detached from an EC2 instance and attached to another one quickly
+- It’s locked to an Availability Zone (AZ)
+    - An EBS Volume in us-east-1a cannot be attached to us-east-1b
+    - To move a volume across, you first need to snapshot it
+- Have a provisioned capacity **(size in GBs, and IOPS)**
+    - You get billed for all the provisioned capacity
+    - You can increase the capacity of the drive over time

+### **EBS Snapshots:**
 - Snapshots capture a point-in-time state of an instance.
 - Snapshots are stored on S3.
 - Does not provide granular backup (does not replace backup software).